DevWurm/csv-library/README.md

     buffer = parser.get_line();
     output << buffer;
 The data stored in the csv object are deleted from there after get()ting them or streaming them out of the object.
+The csv objects work with all instances and derivations of ostream and istream.
 ##License
 Copyright 2015 DevWurm<br>
 'csv_library' is offered under GPL 3 License (Read ./license/gpl-3.0.txt)